 For more information, you may visit: https://www.cpf.gov.sg/members

-Unlike Singapore PRs who are only entitled to purchase resale public housings (HDB) owned and managed by the Government after being a PR for at least 2 years, Singapore citizens have a further privilege, and that is to be eligible to own and rent apartments from the HDB once they are over the age of 21 years old.
+Unlike Singapore PRs who are only entitled to purchase resale public housings (HDB) owned and managed by the Government after being a PR for at least 2 years, Singapore citizens have a further privilege.
+They are to be eligible to own and rent apartments from the HDB once they are over the age of 21 years old.
 In addition, a Singapore citizen who is owning a property for the very first time is allowed to purchase the government’s Built-To-Order (BTO) flats, which are further subsidized by the Government.
-This is a privilege only for Singapore citizens.

 For more information, you may check out: https://www.hdb.gov.sg/cs/infoweb/homepage